shilpakancharla/event-based-velocity-prediction-snn/README.md

 # Event-Based Velocity Prediction with Spiking Neural Networks (SNNs)

+## Abstract
+Neuromorphic computing uses very-large-scale integration (VLSI) systems with the goal of replicating neurobiological structures and signal conductance mechanisms.
+Neuromorphic processors can run spiking neural networks (SNNs) that mimic how biological neurons function, particularly by emulating the emission of electrical spikes.
+A key benefit of using SNNs and neuromorphic technology is the ability to optimize the size, weight, and power consumed in a system.
+SNNs can be trained and employed in various robotic and computer vision applications, with one such novel application being velocity prediction using event-based data.
+Data from this experiment is recorded and simulated as event camera data using ESIM.
+Vicon motion tracking data provides the ground truth position and time values, from which the velocity is calculated at particular timesteps.
+The SNN developed in this work regresses the velocity vector, consisting of the x, y, and z-components, while using the event data as the input features, or the list of events associated with each velocity measurement.
+With the use of the novel dataset created, three SNN models were trained while the model that minimized the loss was further validated by omitting a subset of data used in the original training.
+The average loss, in terms of RMSE, on the test set after using the trained model on the omitted subset of data was roughly 0.000359.
+Through this work, it is shown that it is possible to train an SNN on event data and the associated velocity measurements in order to predict the velocity.

 ## Pipeline: Data Generation to Modeling

 1. Vicon motion tracking data and video are calibrated to have the same timestamps.